jh2010/School_District_Analysis/README.md

 ### The replacement of the ninth-grade scores affected the following:

 #### Math and reading scores by grade
 The report shows a "NaN" for the ninth-grade math and reading scores.
-This will affect the average math and reading scores for all ninth graders in the           district.
+This will not affect the average math and reading scores for all ninth graders in the           district.

 #### Scores by school spending
 The School spending range for Thomas High School remains affected after replacing the ninth grade math and reading scores.